dialpad/dialtone/packages/eslint-plugin-dialtone/docs/rules/deprecated-directive.md

 ## Rule Details

 This informs developers of deprecated product side directives that should be replaced by Dialtone Vue directives.
 It will suggest a replacement directive.

-Currently the directives with the below attribute names are considered deprecated:
+Currently, the directives with the below attribute names are considered deprecated:

 - v-tooltip

-This rule specifically targets components in ubervoice.
-If you are using Dialtone Vue outside of ubervoice you may want to disable this rule.
+This rule specifically targets components in UberVoice.
+If you are using Dialtone Vue outside UberVoice you may want to disable this rule.

 Examples of **incorrect** code for this rule: